Terms and conditions

 means a clause in these Terms and Conditions.

-means the Terms and Conditions, Relevant Documents, Offer, and Prospectus.
+means the Terms and Conditions, Supplementary Documents, Offer, and Prospectus.

-means the completion of Registration by arriving on campus and having Your passport scanned by one of the team to check Your visa details.
+means the completion of Registration by arriving on campus and submitting Your passport and arrival documents, (which include but are not limited to Your boarding pass or visa stamp page in Your passport) to check Your visa details.

-means Your prospective or registered module of study at the University Summer School.
+means Your prospective or registered module or modules at the University Summer School.

 means any offer letter from the University’s Summer School team made by the University to You for a place on the Summer School.